 As at the date of this annual report, the term loan facility of HK\$880,000,000 remained outstanding.
+The Company intends to include this facility in the Company's holistic restructuring announced on 10 January 2025.

 2020 Facility Agreement